nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="find"></a> Finding a Particular Expenditure, Loan and Budget: `find`

-Find all the records of Expenditure, loan and Budget that have a matching key word on the search term.
+> 😃 Want to find a specific records of Expenditure, loan and Budget that have a matching key word on the search term?
-The search term is the keyword.
+> Use the `find` command!

 Format: `find KEYWORD`